giorgia-219/Dog-Shelter-Website/README.md

-# Project Template - Web and Internet Engineering (WIE) 2025 @ UniBZ
+# WIE Project - Dog Shelter Website

 ## Getting started

-This template consists of a frontend and a backend component, which are organized in two separate folders, and implements a simple web-app with users and posts.
+This project consists of a frontend and a backend component, which are organized in two separate folders, and implements a simple website for a dog shelter.
+Users can browse and filter dogs for adoption, access information about the shelter and send adoption forms.

 A simple html frontend with bootstrap and AJAX

 The backend is written in NodeJS and stores the data in a SQLite database.

-This project was tested using node version v21.6.2
+This project was tested using node version v24.16.0

+## Structure

+├── backend/
+│   ├── express/              # routes and handlers (dogs, inquiries)
+│   ├── sequelize/            # database connection, schemas, models
+│   ├── db.sqlite             # local database
+│   ├── seed.js               # populates database with sample dogs data
+│   └── clear-inquiries.js    # script to wipe form submissions
+├── frontend/
+│   ├── adopt.html/.js        # the main grid gallery with client-side filters
+│   ├── dog-detail.html/.js   # dynamic single profile viewer
+│   ├── contact-us.html/.js   # multistep validation inquiry form
+│   └── style.css             # custom color tokens and card layout overrides
+├── doc/					  # 3 project presentations (idea/zwischenstand/final)
+└── Labs/                     # lab exercises (ignore for core app)

 ## NodeJS